nesi/dask_demos/README.md

   notebook shows how to adapt a Scikit-Learn grid search to run in parallel on HPC.

-## Maintainer's notes
+## Development

-Demos are written as plain scripts, converted into notebooks using [jupytext](https://github.com/mwouts/jupytext).
+To ease maintenance, the notebooks are first written as regular script and then converted using [jupytext](https://github.com/mwouts/jupytext).
+The makefile contains a `notebooks` target to render them.

-A [Makefile](Makefile) is provided to automate execution and conversion of the scripts into notebooks and static html documents, just run `make`.
-Use the `make help` command to list available targets.

-Dependencies are pinned in the [requirements-pinned.txt](requirements-pinned.txt) file to keep a trace of the execution environment when generating the notebooks.